 – Lauren McNamara, 2014-15 Employee and Community Initiative intern

-For more information about the Postgraduate Internship program, please contact the NCAA via email at firstname.lastname@example.org.
+For more information about the postgraduate internship program, please contact us via email at email@example.com.